ricardoyanez/grazing/README.md

 ## RKSUITE - a suite of Runde-Kutta codes

 [RKSUITE](https://netlib.sandia.gov/ode/rksuite/) is a suite of Runde-Kutta codes that is available free of charge to the scientific community.
 It has no discernable license.
 This is perhaps intentional.
-It will therefore use it to replace the D02PEF NAG routine without distributing it.
+It will therefore use it to replace the `D02BBF` NAG routine without distributing it.
 The Makefile will download it from the site and compile it for use with GRAZING.
 It any changes are needed, they will be distributed as a patch.
 The documentation is also downloaded.

 ## QUADPACK - numerical integration

 [QUADPACK](https://nines.cs.kuleuven.be/software/QUADPACK/) is a set of Fortran 77 routines for integrating one-variable functions.
-The authors are Robert Piessens, Elise deDoncker-Kapenga, Christian Ueberhuber, David Kahaner.
+The authors are Robert Piessens, Elise deDoncker-Kapenga, Christian Überhuber, David Kahaner.
 QUADPACK is licensed as Public Domain and its source code can be downloaded from [Netlib](https://netlib.org/quadpack/).

 <ins>REFERENCE</ins>

 R. Piessens, E. De Doncker-Kapenga and C. W. Überhuber.
 QUADPACK: a subroutine package for automatic integration.
 Springer, ISBN: 3-540-12553-1.
 1983.

 ## GNU Scientific Library (GSL)